rachelesmee/website/foss4guk2022local/index.md

 ## Call for Talks

+We want to hear from you!
+We are open to any talks about FOSS4G (free and open source software for geospatial).
+Currently we only need a brief paragraph on what you would like to talk - no detailed submissions.
+Talks, presentations, workshops, and show & tell sessions can be about:

+- New/updated FOSS4G software
+- Interesting applications of FOSS4G across industry, commercial, public sector or third sector
+- How to use FOSS4G and related software at a range of levels

+We also have a number of different formats and lengths, or you can proposed your own:

+- Lightning talks (5-10 min)
+- Presentations (30 min)
+- Workshops (1hr or 2hr)
+- Show and tell (short & variable)

 The call for talks is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Sun 18th Sept 2022.
 Please note you will be required which venue you would like to travel to to present your talk.
 Any general queries please contact the national chair, Nick Bearman or [osgeouk@gmail.com](mailto:osgeouk@gmail.com).
 Any venue specific query please contact the local venue chair, listed above.

 ## Schedule